 Rare mustard pot is beautifully modelled as a horse's hoof with hinged lid and gilded interior.
 This unusual piece has its original mustard spoon cast as a riding crop.

-Mustard has been a popular condiment since the Medieval Ages and grand houses would appoint a very own Mustarder, whose solely responsibility was to make sure the household was always topped up.
+Mustard has been a popular condiment since medieval times and grand houses would appoint their very own mustarder, whose solely responsibility was to make sure the household mustard was always topped up.
 In those days mustard was used in dry powder form.